ractivejs/ractivejs.github.io/legacy/0.7/ractive.updateModel().md

 # ractive.updateModel()

-If you programmatically manipulate inputs and other elements that have {{{createLink 'two‐way binding'}}} set up, your model can get out of sync.
+If you programmatically manipulate inputs and other elements that have [two‐way binding](two‐way binding.md) set up, your model can get out of sync.
 In these cases, we need to force a resync with `ractive.updateModel()`:

 ```js
 ractive = new Ractive({